Update: 5 Houston narcotics officers injured serving search warrant, 4 of them shot

-Four officers with the Houston Police Department were shot just after 5 p.m. during an “encounter with a suspect” in the Pecan Park neighborhood, according to Houston police.
-An additional officer was injured but not shot, Police Chief Art Acevedo confirmed at a 7:30 p.m. press conference in Houston.
+Four officers with the Houston Police Department were shot just after 5 p.m.
+Monday during an “encounter with a suspect” in the Pecan Park neighborhood, according to Houston police.
+Another officer was injured but not shot, Police Chief Art Acevedo confirmed at a 7:30 p.m. news conference in Houston.

 All officers were taken to Memorial Hermann Medical Center, police said.
-Two officers are expected to make full recovered.
-The two other shot officers were in surgery at 7:30 p.m.
+Two officers are expected to make full recoveries.
+The other two wounded officers were in surgery at 7:30 p.m.
 They were struck in the neck area, Acevedo said.
-Their injuries are considered critical but they were stable.
+Their injuries are considered critical but they were stable, he said.

-One of the officers who was shot — age 54 — has been shot multiple times before while in the line-of-duty, Acevedo said.
-The other injured officers range in ages from 30 to 50.
-The chief said all officers work in an undercover capacity.
+One of the officers — age 54 — has been shot multiple times before while in the line of duty, Acevedo said.
+The other injured officers are two 50-year-old sergeants, a 44-year-old officer and a 33-year-old officer.
+The chief said all of them work undercover.

 Two suspects died at the scene, Acevedo said.
 They have not been identified.